 Companies Continue To See Lightweighting As A Key Weapon Against Plastic Waste

-Lightweighting can be an effective method for reducing the environmental impact of packaging.
-Companies can reduce carbon emissions associated with transportation and raw material production.
-Henkel, for instance, has reduced the thickness of its Taft hairspray cans, saving over 15 percent in materials and water used during production.
-This change alone saves approximately 3,500 metric tonnes of CO2 and 900,000 cubic meters of water annually.
+Reducing the weight of packaging - lightweighting - can be an effective way to loweritsenvironmental impact.
+In addition to reducing plastic use, companies can lowercarbon emissions associated with transportation and raw material production.
+Henkel, for instance, reduced the thickness of its Taft hairspray cans, saving over 15 percent in materials and water used during production,preventing about 3,500 metric tonnesof CO2 and 900,000 cubic meters of water annually.

 [Image Credit: © Matthias Böckel from Pixabay]